MDALAMIN2526/ERPNext/attributions.md

-## CMPERP includes these public works
+## CPMERP includes these public works

 For Frappe Framework, please see attributions.md at https://github.com/frappe/frappe/